Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Introduction

 For the first challenge, to ensure that the two teacher models show similar knowledge scales during the optimization, we propose an \textbf{Entropy-Based Balance} algorithm to balance the information entropy among different teachers' predicted distribution.
 Specifically, based on information theory \cite{shannon1948mathematical}, relative entropy can measure the incremental information from an initialized network's predicted distribution to the well-trained teachers' predicted distribution, so we utilize the relative entropy to measure the teachers' knowledge scales.
 Furthermore, we theoretically prove that the difference in knowledge scales can be transformed into the difference in teachers' information entropy.
 Thus Entropy-Based Balance algorithm can balance the knowledge scales by adjusting each teacher's temperature until the information entropy is appropriate and consistent.

 For the second challenge, to maintain the relative equality of the student's learning speed from multiple teachers, we propose a \textbf{Normalization Loss Balance} algorithm to control loss weight and balance the influence between the clean teacher and the robust teacher.
 Specifically, inspired by \cite{chen2018gradnorm}, we design a relative loss to measure the knowledge proportion that the student learns from different teachers.
 The different loss weights for the update of student parameters are dynamically adjusted to keep the relative loss consistent during the training process.
 Compared with the initial state, the student model will be forced to learn relatively equal knowledge scales from all the teacher models.
+Our code is available at \url{https://github.com/zhaoshiji123/MTARD-extension}.

-The main contributions of this work are three-fold: \begin{itemize} \item We propose a novel framework: Multi-Teacher Adversarial Robustness Distillation (MTARD).
-MTARD decouples the adversarial knowledge distillation to obtain accuracy and robustness respectively.
-We apply a clean teacher and a robust teacher to bring both clean and robust knowledge to the student. \item We propose the Entropy-Based Balance algorithm and Normalization Loss Balance algorithm to balance multiple teachers.
+The main contributions of this work are three-fold: \begin{itemize} \item We propose a novel framework: Balanced Multi-Teacher Adversarial Robustness Distillation (B-MTARD).
+B-MTARD decouples the adversarial knowledge distillation to obtain a balance between accuracy and robustness.
+We apply a clean teacher and a robust teacher to adaptively bring both clean and robust knowledge to the student. \item We propose the Entropy-Based Balance algorithm and Normalization Loss Balance algorithm to balance multiple teachers.
 The Entropy-Based Balance algorithm is applied to control the teachers' knowledge scales by dynamically adjusting temperatures.
-The Normalization Loss Balance algorithm is utilized to ensure that the student has relatively equal learning speeds for different teachers' knowledge. \item We empirically verify the effectiveness of MTARD in improving performance.
-The Weighted Robust Accuracy (a measure to evaluate both clean and robust accuracy) of our MTARD-trained models improves significantly against a variety of attacks compared to state-of-the-art adversarial training and knowledge distillation methods.
-Especially for query-based black-box attacks, MTARD can enhance the Weighted Robust Accuracy by 5.56\%, 4.78\%, and 3.31\% for MobileNet-v2 on CIFAR-10, CIFAR-100, and Tiny-ImageNet, respectively. \end{itemize}
+The Normalization Loss Balance algorithm is utilized to ensure that the student has relatively equal learning speeds for different teachers' knowledge. \item We empirically verify the effectiveness of B-MTARD in improving performance.
+The Weighted Robust Accuracy (a measure to evaluate both clean and robust accuracy) of our B-MTARD trained models improves significantly against a variety of attacks compared to state-of-the-art Adversarial Training and knowledge distillation methods. {Besides, we show B-MTARD can achieve an obvious improvement compared to MTARD proposed in our conference version.} \end{itemize}